 NokturnalMortum and The Ruins of Beverast both released an album this year.
 Beyond that there’s not much connection between the two outfits other than their status as masters of post 2000 European black metal.
 The Ruins of Beverast have been releasing material fairly consistently both chronologically and qualitatively over the past few years.
 Starting with … Continue reading Two independent organisms, one suppurating deformity

 If the noughties were an album, 2000 would be a meandering opener, a directionless ambient track lightly seasoned with dread, it would be entitled ‘intro’, or ‘prelude’, or ‘prologue’, 2001 would be the big opener that really draws the listener in and sets the tone for the remainder of the record to come.
 2004 and … Continue reading People are pretty strange these days, and why I don’t review

-One thing that distinguished heavy metal and its offshoots in the late 1970s and early 80s was the departure from human centred themes in the lyrics.
-Metal was not the first nor the only form of contemporary music to do this, but it is interesting that across all of metal’s subsets some or all of … Continue reading Alcohol
+So I guess it's time to say a thing or two about alcohol.
+One thing that distinguished heavy metal and its offshoots in the late 1970s and early 80s from its fellow counter-cultures was the departure from human centred themes in the lyrics.
+Metal was not the first nor the only form of contemporary music … Continue reading Thirsty and Miserable

 In order to survive in the day to day, we possess a wealth of behavioural norms carefully cultivated to navigate the complex world of the civilian.
 To engross oneself in the world of metal is to temporarily take leave of these things.
 Part of the point of subcultures is their offer of an alternative and … Continue reading In defence of stupidity in black metal, a tedious and roundabout justification for my love of the music made by people you should hate